 Proposal 2 is considered to be a "discretionary" matter and, in the absence of your voting instructions, your bank, broker or other intermediary will be able to vote your shares for purposes of Proposal 2.
-The election of directors (Proposal 1) is not considered to be a "discretionary" matter and, if you do not provide voting instructions, your bank, broker or other intermediary will not be able to vote your shares in its discretion in the election of directors (Proposal 1).
+The election of directors (Proposal 1), the advisory vote on executive compensation (Proposal 2), the advisory vote on the frequency of the advisory vote on executive compensation (Proposal 4) and the approval of the 2017 Employee Stock Purchase Plan (Proposal 5) are not considered to be "discretionary" matters and, if you do not provide voting instructions, your bank, broker or other intermediary will not be able to vote your shares in its discretion in the election of directors (Proposal 1), the advisory vote on executive compensation (Proposal 2), the advisory vote on the frequency of the advisory vote on executive compensation (Proposal 4) or the approval of the 2017 Employee Stock Purchase Plan (Proposal 5).